ldv1/Variational_Pitman-Yor_Process_Infinite_Mixture_of_GPs/README.md

 The model is created, initialized and trained in `imgpTrain`.
 Without proper initialization, variational methods can be easily trapped into local optima.
 So it pays off to initialize the model in a sensible way to overcome this issue.
 Various initialization strategies are implemented.

-The lower bound is computed in `imgpLowerBound'.
+The lower bound is computed in `imgpLowerBound`.

 Prediction of the mean and variance at unseen inputs is done in `imgpPredict`.